 Ever since the significance of the number pi was discovered 3000 years ago as the ratio between circumference and diameter of a circle, men have been fascinated by the elusiveness of this simple definition.
 [Phew, what a Victorian sentence.]
 It turned out to be impossible to calculate it with absolute precision.
 Cunning schemes of approximations with ever increasing accuracy quickly became en vogue among mathematicians of the 18th and 19th century.
 By 2019 the record lay at 31 trillion digits that had been nailed down.
 But what are a mere 31 trillion out of infinity?

-From the 1950 onward, silicon chips were the heart and brain of computers.
-They became ever smaller and ever faster until at about now they begin to hit a brick wall.
-The limits of miniaturization had been reached, too much heat was generated in an effort to make them go faster and so it became clear that the silicon age in computing had come to an end.
-Milking the trusted old silicon technology over 50 years had gained an increase in raw computing speed of over one million.
+From the 1950’s onward, silicon chips were the heart and brain of computers.
+They became ever smaller and ever faster until about now, when they are beginning to hit a brick wall.
+The limits of miniaturization have been reached, too much heat is generated in an effort to make them go faster.
+It became clear that the silicon age in computing has come to an end.
+Milking the trusted old silicon technology over 50 years, increased raw computing speed over one million fold.
 Now something radically different was needed to sustain ever faster computers.
-Enter quantum computing.